WaywardHayward/adt-auto-ingestor/README.md

 A major issue when provisioning and populating azure digital twins is the up-front modelling and mapping required to ingest telemetry which you may already have hitting an event hub.

-This Function App can be configured to listen to an Event Hub and ingest messages landing on that event hub into a Digital Twins Instance.
+This Function App can be configured to listen to an Event Hub and automatically ingest messages (provisioning the models and twins) landing on that event hub into a Digital Twins Instance.

 ## How to Run the Function Locally